vistalba/fronius_modbus/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

 # fronius_modbus
 # This is a fork from redpomodoro/fronius_modbus, with some merged changes and PRs.
-If I can work this out, I might be able to start accepting additional PRs.

 Home assistant Custom Component for reading data from Fronius Gen24 Inverter and connected smart meters and battery storage.
 This integration uses a local modbus connection.